radrow/ddtrace/SCENARIOS.md

 - `=> ### DEADLOCK ### DL` — Monitor observes a deadlock; `DL` shows the evidence cycle
 - `=> foreign_deadlock` — Monitor learns that it is dependent on a deadlock
-- `release X` — message indicating that a worker of a replicated service has finished its task and is ready to receive a query
+- `release X` — message indicating that a worker of a replicated service has finished its task and is ready to receive a query (the encoding of replicated services in our formal model is described in *Appendix B* of the companion paper)
 - `waiting N ms` — process is waiting `N` milliseconds

 Erlang processes are identified as follows: